A few years ago, I debated getting an MBA.

 For the most part, I’ve always been comfortable in school.
 I was a good student, and the structure of education made inherent sense: you show up, learn what you’re supposed to, and then pass a test.

 If business is scary, school is safe.

 But what would an MBA get me?
 Perhaps I’d look more attractive to potential employers, but I was already self-employed and had every ambition to stay that way.

 Would the material I’d learn be so earth-shattering that it would skyrocket my business to new heights, moreso than investing those hours and dollars directly into the business itself?

 Ultimately I decided not to pursue the MBA, but have become fascinated by the “is college worth it?” debate.

-What’s a Degree Worth?
+What’s an MBA Worth?

 The Bureau of Labor Statistics paints a rosy picture of the value of education:

 (And they may have good reason to.
 According to some Congressional Budget Office estimates, Uncle Sam could earn $100 billion or more in student loan interest over the next 10 years.)